STAR-RIS Aided Covert Communication: Problem Formulation and Algorithm Design

 \subsection{Optimization Problem Formulation and Reformulation}

 On the basis of the previous discussions in section \ref{sec:S3}, we formulate the optimization problem in this section.
-Specifically, we will maximize the covert rate between Alice and Bob under the covert communication constraint while ensuring the QoS at Carol with the QoS constraint, by jointly optimizing the active and passive beamforming variables, i.e., $\mathbf{w}_\mathrm{b}$, $\mathbf{w}_\mathrm{c}$, $\boldsymbol{\Theta}_\mathrm{r}$ and $\boldsymbol{\Theta}_\mathrm{t}$, Hence, the optimized problem formulation is expressed by

-where \eqref{eq_for_opt_1} is the transmission power constraint for Alice with $P_{\max}$ being the maximum transmitted power; \eqref{eq_for_opt_2} is an equivalent covert communication constraint of $\hat{P}_\mathrm{e a}^*\geq 1-\epsilon$; \eqref{eq_for_opt_3} represents the QoS constraint for Carol; \eqref{eq_for_opt_4} is the amplitude and phase shift constraints for STAR-RIS.
+Specifically, we will maximize the covert rate between Alice and Bob under the covert communication constraint while ensuring the QoS at Carol with the QoS constraint, by jointly optimizing the active and passive beamforming variables, i.e., $\mathbf{w}_\mathrm{b}$, $\mathbf{w}_\mathrm{c}$, $\boldsymbol{\Theta}_\mathrm{r}$ and $\boldsymbol{\Theta}_\mathrm{t}$, Hence, the optimized problem formulation is expressed by where \eqref{eq_for_opt_1} is the transmission power constraint for Alice with $P_\mathrm{tmax}$ being the maximum transmitted power; \eqref{eq_for_opt_2} is an equivalent covert communication constraint of $\hat{P}_\mathrm{e a}^*\geq 1-\epsilon$; \eqref{eq_for_opt_3} represents the QoS constraint for Carol; \eqref{eq_for_opt_4} is the amplitude and phase shift constraints for STAR-RIS.
 Actually, it is challenging to solve the formulated optimization problem because of the strong coupling among variables.
 To tackle this issue, an iterative algorithm, which includes an outer iteration and an inner iteration, based on GCMMA algorithm in \cite{svanberg02} is proposed to effectively solve the optimized problem \eqref{eq_for_opt}.
 It should be noted that the effectiveness of the GCMMA algorithm as presented in \cite{svanberg02} has been demonstrated through its ability to converge towards the Karush-Kuhn-Tucker (KKT) point of the original non-convex problem, provided that the KKT points is existed in the optimized problem.